AbhighnaSuresh1104/team-project-team-15/README.md

 * We conducted our meetings, discussion professionally having respect towards each other.
 * We values everyone's opinion in the project and setup a meeting to discuss whenever there is a conflict of opinion.

+## Architecture Diagram

+## DB Design

+## Use Case Diagram

+## Component diagram

+## Deployment diagram

+## UI Wireframes
+- All UI wireframes for each screen in our application are uploaded in a folder called "UI Wireframes" above.

 ## Scrum
 - We followed 2 Week sprints where we had scrum call each week